Joe Biden: 2008 campaign

-2008 and 2012 vice presidential campaigns
+Vice presidential campaigns

 2008 campaign

-Biden speaks at the August 23, 2008, vice presidential announcement at the Old State Capitol in Springfield, Illinois.
+Biden speaks at his vice presidential announcement at the Old State Capitol in Springfield, Illinois, on August 23, 2008.

 In August 2008, Obama and Biden met in secret to discuss the possibility of a place for Biden in the Obama administration, and developed a strong personal rapport.
 On August 22, Obama announced that Biden would be his running mate.
 The New York Times reported that the choice reflected a desire for someone with foreign policy and national security experience.
 Others pointed out Biden's appeal to middle-class and blue-collar voters.
 Biden was officially nominated for vice president on August 27 at the 2008 Democratic National Convention in Denver.

 Biden's vice-presidential campaigning gained little media attention, as the press devoted far more coverage to the Republican nominee and then-governor of Alaska, Sarah Palin.
 Under instructions from the campaign, Biden kept his speeches succinct and tried to avoid offhand remarks.
 Privately, Biden's remarks frustrated Obama.
 "How many times is Biden gonna say something stupid?", he once angrily asked.
 Obama campaign staffers called Biden's blunders "Joe bombs" and kept Biden uninformed about strategy discussions, which irked Biden.
 Relations between the two campaigns became strained for a month, until Biden apologized to Obama and the two built a stronger partnership.

 As the 2008 financial crisis reached a peak in September 2008, and the proposed Emergency Economic Stabilization Act of 2008 became a major factor in the campaign, Biden voted for the $700 billion Emergency Economic Stabilization Act of 2008, which passed in the Senate.
 On October 2, he participated in the vice-presidential debate with Palin at Washington University in St. Louis.
 Post-debate polls found that while Palin exceeded many voters' expectations, Biden had still won the debate overall.
 On November 4, Obama and Biden were elected.

 As Biden was running for vice president, he was also running for reelection to the Senate, as permitted by Delaware law.
 Having been reelected to the Senate as well as the vice presidency, Biden made a point of not resigning from the Senate before he was sworn in for his seventh term in January 2009.
 He resigned from the Senate on January 15.